You are here

 Fee: £414 a day

-The JAC has been asked to identify two candidates to recommend as Fee-paid Legal Members of the Adjudication Panel for Wales (APW).
+The JAC has been asked to identify two candidates to recommend for the post of Fee-paid Legal Member of the Adjudication Panel for Wales (APW).
+This exercise opened at 13:00 on 4 October 2018 and closed at 13:00 on 18 October 2018.

 The APW is an independent tribunal.
 Its function is to determine alleged breaches by elected and co-opted members of Welsh county, county borough and community councils and fire and national park authorities, against their authority’s statutory code of conduct.